open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 Throughout planet, you will be able to give feedback on planet, courses, and more.
 Click [here](feedback.md) to learn more about Feedback.

 ## Manager
+The Manager role comes with another set of administrative features, including viewing reports, syncing the community with the nation, and performing upgrades on the community.
+Click [here](manager.md) to learn more.